Explore 5 smart building trends that can transform your facility. Find cost savings, improve system efficiency, and enhance occupants' comfort and...

-BMS is not new.
+BMS are not new.
 In one way or another, they’ve been around for close to 60 years.
-But while new systems serve as the beating heart of many smart buildings, most older BMSs lack native digital connectivity features.
-They are now looking particularly outdated and sometimes add to the cost and complexity of a building’s maintenance instead of reducing it.
+But while new systems serve as the beating heart of many smart buildings, most older BMS lack native digital connectivity features.
+These are now looking particularly outdated, and sometimes add to the cost and complexity of a building’s maintenance instead of reducing it.

-However, with the newest developments in remote monitoring through the Internet of Things (IoT), cost reductions, and easier installation of sensors, older systems can be updated to create effective smart buildings.
+However, the newest developments in remote monitoring through the Internet of Things (IoT) mean that cost reduction and easier installation of sensors allow older systems to be updated, creating effective smart buildings.

 Current systems are expensive to install and maintain

-Initial installation costs of “traditional” BMSs average between $2.50 per sq. ft. up to as high as $7.00 in the US.
-To put that in perspective, an office designed for 1,000 people will be 100,000 or more sq. feet, putting the average cost of installing a BMS at a little less than half a million.
+Initial installation costs of “traditional” BMS in the US average between US$2.50 per sq ft and US$7.00.
+To put that in perspective, an office designed for 1,000 people will be 100,000 or more sq ft, putting the average cost of installing a BMS at a little less than half a million.
 So realistically, a BMS will only be cost-effective for the largest commercial properties.

 The primary reason it’s so expensive is that a BMS requires complex hardware, including communication infrastructure and logic controllers, necessary for older systems due to limits on computing power.
 As you might imagine, this also means hiring and retaining a trained professional team to maintain such a complex system.
 So even though the running costs of a building can be reduced through a BMS, the ROI for the property owner diminishes with every passing year as maintenance costs grow.

 Difficulty measuring data

 Getting relevant data from a BMS is crucial to improving the system’s efficiency.
 However, with an older system, there is often a high probability that legacy software will lock data into a proprietary platform, restricting what you can do with it.
 It essentially makes clean data comparisons and tracking historical data very difficult.